NGIOproject/nextgenio-docs/user_guide/perftools.rst

 This example will use the application :ref:`sec-ref-castep` to illustrate the usage of MAP for benchmarking.

-Job submission can be done either directly, by selecting *Run*, or by submitting a batch job to the queue (see section see :ref:`sec-ref-scheduler`).
+Job submission can be done either directly, by selecting the applicatation in the GUI and clicking *Submit*,  or by submitting a batch job to the queue (see section see :ref:`sec-ref-scheduler`) and calling MAP without the GUI.

-The following batch script submits a CASTEP job analysing the practice TiN dataset, moves the resulting files to the *output* subdirectory, and calls MAP to profile the performance (the configuration is arbitrary, but has been choses such that the number of tasks matches the number of k-points):
+The following batch script submits a CASTEP job analysing the practice TiN dataset, moves the resulting files to the *output* subdirectory, and calls MAP to profile the performance (the node configuration is arbitrary, but has been chosen such that the number of tasks matches the number of k-points):

 .. code:: bash